dotnet/AspNetCore.Docs/aspnetcore/grpc/interceptors.md

 * Intercepts an incoming unary call.
 * Logs details about the call.
 * Calls the `continuation` parameter passed into the method.
 This invokes the next interceptor in the chain or the service handler if this is the last interceptor.
 * Logs any exceptions.
 Awaiting the continuation allows logic to be added after the service method has executed.
-By awaiting the continuation in a try/catch block, errors from methods can be logged.
+By awaiting the continuation in a try-catch block, errors from methods can be logged.

 The signature of both client and server interceptors methods are similar: